 How to create your self-description

 What you include in your self-description is up to you.
 Some possibilities are:

-- Clothing color or background
+- Clothing or hair color

 - Personal identity

 When you use self-description, keep in mind these four best practices: